 Promotion flyer for a “private beach club” in North End.
 Built at a cost of $350,000, the Villa Beach Club at North Long Branch opened in July 1931.
 A.T.
 Cummins was the builder/manager and Newton White was the first club president.
 Family membership for the summer was $100.
 The “spacious club” lasted only one summer and was sold at sheriff’s auction for $37,000 in November 1931.
 The land had been known as the “McConville estate.”
 The spot later became the White Sands Beach Club.

 Mir-a-Mar Beach Club in North Long Branch.
 APP ad, June 1932.
 It had been the Villa Beach Club.
 When the newly-named club opened that summer it had a new pool.

 USO Beach Club

 USO beach club in North End, 1940s.
-Club members were US military personnel and their families.
+For the exclusive use of US military service personal, family and friends.

 Avenel Bathing Pavilion in North Long Branch postcard.
 The club dates to 1913.
 By the late 1920s, the city owned the club and was leasing it out for summer seasons.
 The spot officially became the USO Beach Club in 1943.
 Mary Gill was the first supervisor.

 USO beach with North Long Branch Motel in the background, 1970s.